The Life and Works of Frank "Shug" Shugrue

 It is difficult to find information on a still photographer working under contract with the big Hollywood production companies at the time when James Frank Shugrue plied his trade.
 The known part of his career lasted nearly thirty years, from the mid-1940s to the early 1970s.
 As with his colleagues, he was hardly ever mentioned in the credits on the screen and today the thousands of photos he took are rarely credited to his name.

-There are very few sources that list the movies he's worked on and they don't all say the same thing.
-By combining the lists of A.F.I., B.F.I., I.M.Db. and TCM with some rare other sources (the A.M.P.A.S.
+Very few sources list the movies Frank Shugrue worked on and they don't all say the same thing.
+By combining the information from A.F.I., B.F.I., I.M.Db. and TCM with some rare other sources (the A.M.P.A.S.
 Collections, the Swedish Film Database, the Motion Picture Production Encyclopedia...), we arrive at a total of forty films or so with many periods where information is missing, sometimes for nearly two years during which we know nothing of the films in which he participated.
-It should be noted that for more than ten films, among which are our favorites, Forbidden Planet (1955) and The Time Machine (1959), absolutely no source refers to the presence of Frank Shugrue: it is only the letters "s,h,u,g" appearing on some rare photographs made for set references, makeup or wardrobe tests that attest to his participation in their shooting.
-So the lists cited above are very incomplete and Frank surely worked on a lot of other films during all the periods where it looks like he didn't do anything at all.
+In addition to these forty movies listed, we can add around ten other films for which no source mentions the presence of Shugrue.
+These are only the letters "S,H,U,G" appearing on a few rare photographs taken for references of sets, makeup or wardrobe which attest to his participation in their filming.
+Among these are our favorites, Forbidden Planet (1955) and The Time Machine (1959).
+The lists cited above are therefore very incomplete and Frank must have worked on many other films during all the periods where it seems that he did nothing at all.

 ◁ Back